Men’s Watches – Your Ultimate Guide

 A watch movement is, quite literally, what makes it tick.
-It’s the ‘engine’ of the watch and the part that powers the movement of the hands around the watch face and makes the complications work.
+It’s the ‘engine’ and the part that powers the movement of the hands around the watch face and makes the complications work.

-You could be forgiven for thinking that your choice of watch comes down to looks alone – and for some, it might.
+You could be forgiven for thinking that your choice of watches for men comes down to looks alone – and for some, it might.
 For others, the way it works is more interesting and important.

 - Mechanical – The original wind-me-up watch.
 Powered by tiny gears and wheels.

 - Automatic – The automatic version of a manual mechanical watch.
 Self-winding.

 - Quartz – The modern watch.
 No winding required – battery operated.

 The Mechanical Watch